flemay/3musketeers/docs/guide/getting-started.md

 <!-- Copy of README.md#getting-started -->

-Let's print out `Hello, World!` in the console using the 3 Musketeers.
+Let's print out `Hello, World!` in the terminal using the 3 Musketeers.
 The command `make echo` will be calling Docker to run the command `echo 'Hello, World!'` inside a container.

 ![getting-started](./assets/getting-started.mmd.svg)